signalfx/integrations/lib-python/README.md

 #### Python version

-The Python client library requires Python 2.7.9 or higher.
+Python 2.7.9 or higher is recommended.

 #### API access token

-To use this library, you need a SignalFx API access token, which can be obtained from the SignalFx organization you want to report data into.
+To use this library, you need a SignalFx API access token, which can be [obtained from the SignalFx organization](https://support.signalfx.com/hc/en-us/articles/203779639#apitoken) you want to report data into.

 ### <a name="installation"></a>INSTALLATION